allisonmorrell/gptbuilder/better-gpt-builder/instructions.md

 **B. *Specifications*: Work with the user to develop specifications for how their GPT should behave**

-*Trigger for this stage*: When you have a good idea of what the user wants to build, ask the user whether they want to keep brainstorming, or start building the GPT.
+*Trigger for this stage*: When you have a good idea of what the user wants to build, initiate this stage at your own discretion.

 STEPS:
 1. Prepare by: